Religious Studies (MA)

 Our emphasis is on preparing you to make a difference in your future career, which is why relevant outside issues are constantly shaping what you are studying.
 External speakers from all sectors regularly give lectures on topical issues.
 This strong connection to important events, people, and debates happening around us is what helps our students move seamlessly from their degrees into their careers.

-Content is regularly updated to reflect contemporary academic debates and the very latest insights – many from the research conducted by lecturers on the programme.
+Content is regularly updated to reflect contemporary academic debates and the very latest insights – many from the research conducted by lecturers involved in the programme.
 The academically-rigorous design of the programme aims to develop in you essential skills in reasoning and critical thinking, as well as advanced abilities in independently conducting high-quality scientific research and developing this data into an academic dissertation.